 What's the Columbia Science Honors Program Admissions Test?

 The Columbia SHP calls its admissions test an "entrance exam"...but just taking the exam doesn't necessarily mean you'll be able to enter the program.
 Scoring well on the entrance exam is an important part of the application process, although the SHP never allows you to see your results.

-The first section of the entrance exam consists of 50 “easy” multiple choice mathematics questions.
-But what does “easy” mean in this case...and easy for who, exactly?
+The first type of content applicants will have to tackle is "easy" mathematics questions.
+But what does "easy" mean in this case...and easy for who, exactly?

-The second section of the entrance exam consists of 75 multiple choice questions pertaining to science.
-This section is considered a “survey” section, which means it can incorporate a wide range of scientific topics.
+The second type of content on the entrance exam pertains to science.
+This content area is considered a "survey,” which means it can incorporate a wide range of scientific topics.
 These topics will cover the environmental and earth sciences, and biology, physics, and chemistry.

-Finally, the third section of the entrance exam is the one that many exam takers get a little nervous about.
-This 15 question, multiple choice section is referred to as the “challenge” mathematics section.
-Students who have completed the MAA American Mathematics Competitions (AMC) 10 or 12 examinations suggest that that test is a good comparison to the difficulty level of the “challenge” section on the Columbia SHP entrance exam.
+Finally, the third content type on the entrance exam is the one that many exam takers get a little nervous about.
+This is referred to as the "challenge" mathematics section.
+Students who have completed the MAA American Mathematics Competitions (AMC) 10 or 12 examinations suggest that that test is a good comparison to the difficulty level of the "challenge" section on the Columbia SHP entrance exam.